m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 using CellListMap.PeriodicSystems
 ```

+!!! note
+    - This interface requires `CellListMap.jl` version `0.7.22` or greater.
+    - The complete codes of the examples are at the [end of this page.](#Complete-example-codes)

 ## The mapped function

 The function to be mapped for every pair of particles within the cutoff follows the same interface as the standard interface.
 It must be of the form